Useful information for staff members

 - Finances and Budget

-Sissel Småland Aasheim is a Senior Executive Officer who is employed in a 100% position.
+Sissel Småland Aasheim is an Advisor who is employed in a 100% position.
 Sissel is responsible for the following tasks:

 - The Websites